lizhartwig/homework1/README.md

 #### Brief Description of Application, Date

-This webpage will allow you to find out more about me, September 11, 2015
+This web page will allow you to find out more about me.
+September 11, 2015

 #### By Contributor